Ontario Interactive Digital Media Tax Credit

 Large Digital Game Corporations

 Qualifying digital game corporations are those that incur a minimum $1 million of eligible Ontario labour costs over a three- year period for fee-for-service work done in Ontario that is directly related to the development of a digital game.
-Qualifying digital game corporations would not be required to be at arm’s length with the purchaser corporation and do not have to meet the new 80/25 test.
+Qualifying digital game corporations would not be required to be at arm’s length with the purchaser corporation and do not have to meet the new 80/25 rule.

 Specialized digital game corporations are those that have either 80% of Ontario payroll or 90% of annual revenues attributable to interactive digital media game development with a minimum of $1 million of Ontario labour expenditures in the taxation year directly attributable to the development of eligible digital games.
-Specialized digital game corporations are entitled to file an annual OIDMTC application and would not be required to contract with an arm's length purchaser and do not have to meet the new 80/25 test.
+Specialized digital game corporations are entitled to file an annual OIDMTC application and would not be required to contract with an arm's length purchaser and do not have to meet the new 80/25 rule.

 What Expenditures Are Eligible?

 The credit may be claimed with respect to qualifying Ontario expenditures which include eligible labour expenditures and marketing and distribution expenditures (for non-specified products only).
 Eligible labour expenditures include salaries and wages for employees and remuneration paid to arm’s length persons who are not employees.
 For specified and non-specified products, “persons” may include individuals, partnerships and corporations.
 Please note: for eligible digital games developed by qualifying digital game corporations and specialized digital game corporations, remuneration does not include amounts paid to another taxable Canadian corporation for the services of its employees.